Car Accident Attorneys Serving The Garden State

-Discussing Your Rights with a New Jersey Car Accident Lawyer
+Discussing Your Rights with a New Jersey Car Accident Attorney

-At The Rothenberg Law Firm LLP, our dedicated car accident lawyers have been handling claims for decades.
-Our experienced injury lawyers can discuss your case with you today.
+At The Rothenberg Law Firm LLP, our dedicated NJ car accident lawyers have been handling claims for decades.
+Our experienced New Jersey auto accident injury attorneys can discuss your case with you today.

 Insurance companies want to offer the lowest possible amount for your injuries and the other side is often not willing to admit fault.
 You should know that you have a right to be compensated for your injuries.